 Firstly, it’s important to get the size and dimensions right.
 Wedding invitations are often long and slim—perhaps to signify that this is an incredibly special occasion and to set it apart from all other types of invitations.

 Design tip: Consider using a template as a starting point for your wedding invitation, to ensure you have the correct dimensions.

 This classic wedding invitation design is in the standard dimensions for a wedding invitation and can be easily customized with your own colors and fonts.

 Beyond the design of your wedding invitation, it’s also important to consider the kind of stock you will print them on.
 The most popular cardstock for single, flat wedding invitation cards is 80 lb and up, as this gives a luxurious feel and helps them last longer as a keepsake.
 Matte finishes like cotton and linen also tend to create a more timeless effect than glossy finishes.
 With Canva Print, we can print and deliver your designs straight from the app in a range of stock and finishes.

-Other important etiquette considerations for wedding invitations are sending them out at least 8 to 12 weeks before the wedding and including a call-to-action, or you can always send out Save the Date cards to give your guests even more notice.
+Other important etiquette considerations for wedding invitations are sending them out at least 8 to 12 weeks before the wedding and including a call-to-action, or you can always send out Save the Date cards or save the date videos to give your guests even more notice.
 Traditionally, wedding invitations should also include personalized names of guests and the expected dress code, much like the engagement party.

 Birthday parties are a big deal for kids, so the invitation should be suitably fun and special.
 While often, it's the parents who hold onto the invitation, it’s important to ensure the design is easy to read and appropriate for children.
 Typically, bright colors, bold fonts, and simple icons and illustrations are suitable for kids’ birthday party invitations.
 However, it’s also important to consider the type of party and the age your child is turning and tailor your party invitation accordingly.